ngohngoh/CornacUI/README.md

   - currently there is only 3 models: [PMF](https://github.com/PreferredAI/cornac/tree/master/cornac/models/pmf), [MF](https://github.com/PreferredAI/cornac/tree/master/cornac/models/mf) and [BPR](https://github.com/PreferredAI/cornac/tree/master/cornac/models/bpr)
   - more models will be extended to Cornac-UI in the near future
   - **[Developer] adding in more models are relatively simple where you just have to create a HTML template for a form input parameter and also adding the relevant model function parameters into app.py**
-4) By submitting the input parameters, it will take a short moment for the model to be trained (depending on your data size) and an output which looks like this:
+4) By submitting the input parameters, it will take a short moment for the model to be trained (depending on your data size) and an output which looks like this under the result tab:

 |     |    MAE |   RMSE | Recall@20 | NDCG@20 |    AUC | Train (s) | Test (s) |
 | --- | -----: | -----: | --------: | ------: | -----: | --------: | -------: |